EddieJIV/Lab-Architecture-Preparing-Active-Directory-Infrastructure-in-Azure/README.md

 ---
 Log into the DC-1 VM for the next Step:

+*Please note that disabling the Windows Firewall is not recommended in a real-world environment, as it exposes the system to potential security risks.
+However, for the purpose of this lab, we are temporarily turning it off to simplify network connectivity and avoid troubleshooting firewall issues, so we can focus on learning Active Directory concepts.
+Thanks for your understandiong!*

 <img width="700" height="700" alt="About" src="https://github.com/user-attachments/assets/0485c5ac-ba50-4caf-9d1f-36ea8806c53f" />

 - Once you're logged into your DC-1 VM, if you want to verify you are in the correct machine, you can type in about on the search bar or navigate to settings and search, "About" and if the Windows specifications show the edition to be the Windows Server 2022 Datacenter Azure Edition then you are good to go!